The Lewis Walpole Library is delighted to announce applications are now open for the residential Summer Fellowship program for Yale Graduate Students.

-The program affords students the opportunity to spend four or eight weeks during the months of June, July, and August in residence at the Library to delve into its rich collections of eighteenth-century materials (mainly British), including important holdings of prints, drawings, manuscripts, rare books, and paintings.
-Fellowship awards include accommodations on-site in Farmington and a supplement in the amount of $1,000.
-Students are expected to be in residence and focus their research on the Library collections.
+The program affords students the opportunity to spend two, four, or eight weeks during June through August in residence at the library in Farmington, Connecticut to delve into its rich collections of eighteenth-century materials (mainly British), including important holdings of prints, drawings, manuscripts, rare books, and paintings.

-Applicants should upload the following materials directly to the online application:
+Applicants should upload the following materials directly via an online application (link below):

-- A brief research proposal (not to exceed three double-spaced pages), explaining the relationship between the Lewis Walpole Library’s collections and the applicant’s dissertation research
+• A brief research proposal (not to exceed three double-spaced pages), explaining the relevance of the Lewis Walpole Library’s collections to the applicant’s research objectives

-- An approved dissertation prospectus or equivalent statement outlining the scope of the doctoral thesis
+• An approved dissertation prospectus or equivalent statement outlining the scope of the proposed project as it relates to the applicant’s degree program

-- The applicant must also request, via the database, two confidential letters of recommendation - one of which should come from the applicant’s dissertation adviser
+• The applicant must also request, via the online application portal, a confidential letter of recommendation from the applicant’s dissertation advisor (for PhD students) or primary advisor (for other graduate students).

-Applications for the 2017 Summer Fellowships for Yale Graduate Students will be accepted beginning the first Monday in November and will be accepted through the end of April 2017.
-Application materials must be submitted directly through the listing in the Yale Student Grants Database.
+Application materials must be submitted directly through the listing in the Yale Grants Database.
 Please note you will need to login to access the application.

 For more information, please contact Nicole L. Bouché, W.S.
 Lewis Librarian and Executive Director, 860-677-2140, or firstname.lastname@example.org